nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/installing-node-js/index.md

 ## Install Node.js using n

-Since installing Node.js using a version manager seems to be the favourite option (and it's also my personal favorite!) let's start with it.
+Since installing Node.js using a version manager seems to be the favourite option (and it's also my personal favourite!) let's start with it.

 My favourite Node.js version manager is [`n` by TJ Holowaychuk](https://github.com/tj/n).
 The reason why I like it is because it is quite simple to install and use and it is generally up to date with the latest releases of Node.js.
 The main issue with it is that it does not support Windows, so if Windows is your operative system, this is not an option for you!